 - avoiding loud or boisterous play before bedtime

-- avoiding screen-based activity before bedtime – watching TV, playing computer games or using tablets and other handheld devices.
+- avoiding screen-based activity before bedtime – that is, avoiding TV, computer games or tablets and other handheld devices.

 Here are some things to think about when you’re setting up or changing a bedtime routine to deal with calling out or getting up out of bed.